Infinite-Chess/infinitechess.org/docs/TRANSLATIONS.md

 > ```
 > In this example you should only change the words *Hello World*.

-When you are finished, you should open a pull request as described in [SETUP.md](./SETUP.md).

 ### Translating News Articles ###

 In addition to the TOML translation files, you may also need to translate news articles located in the `translations/news/` directory.
 Here are the steps to translate news articles: